kentomisawa/donainvest/README.md

 ### Risk Hedging

 Project owners have to hedge risks for users because unexpected asset loss causes restrictions on the purchase of the tokens.
-To prevent that, project owners set the *Guaranteed Value Rate*.
+To prevent that, project owners set the *Value Guarantee Rate*.
 It is the rate of the values that users never lose related to the purchased values.
-Users also determine the rate to guarantee the part of held token values, but users cannot set the *Guaranteed Value Rate* less than the project owner sets.
+Users also determine the rate to guarantee the part of held token values, but users cannot set the *Value Guarantee Rate* less than the project owner sets.
 This rate might be different from jurisdictions in which target users exist.
-Project owners must consider the *Guaranteed Value Rate* is safe enough not to be regulated and to protect users from huge asset loss.
+Project owners must consider the *Value Guarantee Rate* is safe enough not to be regulated and to protect users from huge asset loss.

 ### Pricing